Frequently Asked Questions

 - Is independent study possible?

 Our placement page provides some information about this.
 Our graduates who went on to get a PhD and finished are now teaching at colleges and universities across the country.
 We have a number of graduates who have received their JD degrees and are now working in law firms.
 Some of our MA students have gone right into teaching, in one case in a tenure-track job at a community college.
-With the Department of Education's new initiative to support 2-year degrees, these jobs will be increasingly appealing to philosophers and an important part of philosophy instruction in the U.S.

 The answer to this will vary according to the student.
 Students who pursue full-time study in philosophy and finish their theses or research on time will complete the program in 2 years, following the schedule shown in the program overview.
-Other students combine an MA in philosophy with a degree in another discipline, such as Library Science or English.
+Other students combine an MA in philosophy with a degree in another discipline, such as Library Science, Nursing, or English.
 These students typically take only 1 or 2 courses per semester and complete the degree in several years.
 The university allows up to 6 years from initial enrollment to complete the MA degree.

 Students who plan to pursue a PhD in philosophy need to prepare their application materials during the fall of their second year in our program so that they are ready to submit their applications by January and February deadlines.
 If they plan to retake the GRE they should do so during the summer between their two years: it is generally inadvisable to try to study for the GRE while writing a thesis.
 Letters of recommendation are exceedingly important, especially the letter from the thesis director.
-Students will want to have as much as 2/3 of their thesis written before winter break in order to provide the director with sufficient basis for a strong positive evaluation.
+Students will want to have at least 2/3 of their thesis written before winter break in order to provide the director with sufficient basis for a strong positive evaluation.
 Early preparation makes the application process go much more smoothly.
 To support that process, we often invite a former student to visit first-year students during spring semester to talk about preparing for and applying to PhD programs.

 Once the director has approved the thesis, the student submits copies to the other members of the advisory group plus one reader from a discipline outside philosophy.
 The readers evaluate the thesis and prepare questions for the oral defense.
 The purpose of the oral defense is to provide students the opportunity to discuss their work at a professional level: graduate training is vocational school for professors, and part of that training is becoming accustomed to asking and answering challenging questions.
 After the oral defense, students have a few days to correct typos and make any changes before submitting their completed theses to the Graduate School.